manoedinata/manoedinata.github.io/2024-11-16-porting-postmarketos.md

 ---
-title: "PostmarketOS, Turning Phones to Linux Systems"
+title: 'PostmarketOS, Turning Phones to Linux Systems'
 categories:
   - Linux
   - postmarketOS
   - English
 tags:
   - linux
-excerpt: "Reducing e-waste.
-Why not using old phones as small home servers?"
+excerpt: Reducing e-waste.
+Why not using old phones as small home servers?
 ---

 I have two unused Samsung phones laying around, those are Samsung Galaxy J4 (2018, codenamed `j4lte`) and Samsung Galaxy A51 (2019, codenamed `a51`).
 For some time, I've been planning to make use of these phones.
 I was like, "_I spent money on these, there's no way I'll let these phones neglected in my drawer._"